1963: Elvis Presley recorded “(You’re the) Devil in Disguise” at RCA Studios in Nashville.

 1979: Blondie achieved their second #1 in the UK with “Sunday Girl.”

-1992: The sixth album by Los Lobos, Kiko, was released.
-With the exception of La Bamba in 1987, the album sold more units than any other in the group’s career.
+1992: Los Lobos released their sixth studio album by Los Lobos, Kiko.
+With the exception of the soundtrack to La Bamba in 1987, the album has sold more units than any other in the group’s career.

 Peggy Lee, singer, songwriter, composer, and actress, was born Norma Deloris Egstrom in Jamestown, ND in 1920.